Eoghan Grace

 Eoghan Grace (born 6 October 1987) is an Irish former rugby union player.

 Career

-Grace began his professional rugby career as a member of his native province Munster's academy, and during that time he won a grand slam with the Ireland under-20s team during the 2007 Six Nations Under 20s Championship and an All-Ireland League Division 1 title with Shannon in 2008–09.
-However, Grace was unable to break into Munster's senior squad, and he moved to England to join Premiership Rugby side Exeter Chiefs ahead of the 2010–11 season.
-Grace's time with the Devon club was hampered by an achilles injury, and after one season with Exeter, Grace returned to Ireland to join Connacht.
-He stayed with the western province for two seasons, which were also hampered by injury, before returning to Devon to join Plymouth Albion, where he lodged with fellow former Munsterman Declan Cusack.
+Grace began his professional rugby career as a member of his native province Munster's academy, However, Grace was unable to break into Munster's senior squad, and he moved to England to join Premiership Rugby side Exeter Chiefs ahead of the 2010–11 season.
+Grace didn’t manage to play a full game at the Devon club, he was hampered by constant injury Grace's and after one season with Exeter chiefs he was released.